bokshi-gh/http-parser/README.md

 # HTTP Parser

-A lightweight HTTP request and response parser written in C, capable of parsing HTTP messages, extracting headers, and accessing the message body.
+A lightweight HTTP request and response parser written in C++, capable of parsing HTTP messages, extracting headers, and accessing the message body.
 Designed for learning, testing, and building simple HTTP clients or servers

 ## Features